Björn Borg: Laver Cup

 From 22 to 24 September 2017, Borg was the victorious captain of Team Europe in the first-ever edition of the Laver Cup, held in Prague, Czech Republic.
-Borg's Team Europe defeated a rest of the world team, known as Team World, who were coached by Borg's old rival, John McEnroe.
-Europe won the contest 15 points to 9, with Roger Federer achieving a narrow vital victory over Nick Kyrgios in the last match played.
+Borg's Team Europe defeated the rest of the world team, known as Team World, who were coached by John McEnroe.
+Europe won the contest 15 points to 9, with Roger Federer achieving a narrow, vital victory over Nick Kyrgios in the last match played.

-Borg returned as the coach of Team Europe for the second edition in Chicago, Illinois from 21 to 23 September 2018.
+Borg returned as the coach of Team Europe for the second edition in Chicago, Illinois, from 21 to 23 September 2018.
 McEnroe also returned as the coach for Team World.
 Borg again led Europe to victory as Alexander Zverev defeated Kevin Anderson to secure the title 13–8, after trailing Anderson in the match tiebreak until the last few points.

 In the tournament's third edition, held in Geneva, Switzerland, from 20 to 22 September 2019, Borg captained Team Europe to a third consecutive victory, defeating McEnroe's Team World 13 points to 11, with Zverev again winning the deciding match.

 The fourth edition was held in Boston from 24 to 26 September 2021, having had its original September 2020 date postponed due to the COVID-19 pandemic.
 Borg once again returned as captain of Team Europe, which had a resounding win over Team World, defeating McEnroe's players 14 to 1.